27 Mar Dipping Your Toes Into Influencer Marketing

 If you just want to dip your toe in, keep it simple by limiting the number of influencers and going with smaller, micro influencers.

 Send Products To Your Fans

-Before you start worrying about how much to pay influencers, you can always just send samples of your product(s) to influencers and nicely suggest that if they like the product, they might share their experience on social media.
+Before you start worrying about how much to pay influencers, you can always start by sending samples of your product(s) to influencers and encouraging them to share their experience if they enjoy the product.

 This can be a good strategy if you’re looking to increase brand awareness or promote a new product.
 There is no guarantee that the people you are sending something to will actually post anything about it, but if your product is high quality and noteworthy, people will likely want to share it.

 One way to ensure your gift will be well-received is to target influencers who have already posted about your brand, or who have similar interests that reflect your target audience.
 Find your fans, reach out to them and send away!
 Be creative with your packaging to help cut through the “gifting clutter” many influencers receive today; think about how your package will stand out and capture their attention from the start.
 Sending gifted product helps keep costs low, mainly accounting for product and shipping costs, and is a simple way to engage with a variety of influencers and fans alike.